oktadev/okta-blog/_source/_posts/2019-09-23-tutorial-build-a-maven-plugin.md

 ---
 layout: blog_post
 title: How to Build a Maven Plugin
-description: 'Tutorial: How to build a Maven plugin'
+description: 'Tutorial: How to build a Maven plugin.'
 tags: [tutorial, maven, java, builds]
 author: bdemers
 tweets: